Against the Galileans: How men came to believe in the Divine

-What the Greeks and Hebrews Say About the Divine
+What the Greeks and Hebrews say about the Divine

 Julian goes on to discuss the creation myths of the Greeks and the Jews, citing the account of the Book of Genesis.
 He ridicules the idea of literally interpreting the Jewish account, claiming that it is not only logically impossible (75B) – he asks how the serpent was able to speak a human language (86A) – but that is also blasphemous and insulting to God (89B).
 A true God, he says, would not have withheld the knowledge of good and evil from men or have been jealous of men eating from the tree of life and living forever.
-Indeed, this behavior shows God to be evil and the serpent, giving man the enormously valuable gift of differentiating good and evil, to be good.
+Julian argues that this behavior shows God to be evil and the serpent, giving man the enormously valuable gift of differentiating good and evil, to be good.
 Therefore, it must have a deeper meaning (94A).

 Julian also brings up questions from the account of how God created the world.
-Where, he asks, did the abyss, the darkness, and the waters come from that are mentioned (49C)?
-Where did angels come from, since they are not mentioned in the creation account?
+Julian asks where the abyss, the darkness, and the waters come from that are mentioned (49C), and where the angels came from, since they are not mentioned in the creation account.
 To Julian, the account of Genesis is not about a creator God, but about an inferior god who merely shaped the matter that had already been created (49E).
 He compares this to Plato's account of the creation in Timaeus, in which inferior gods shape the matter created by the creator God (58C), and concludes that the Genesis account cannot adequately explain who created the matter that the God of Moses shaped (49E).
 Julian goes on to argue that there must be more than one god who shaped matter (66A), as if there was only one God, all created beings would be identical.
 The fact that there is such a difference between immortal beings, humans, and animals, proves that different gods shaped different beings (65D).
 The God of Moses, being a god who chose the Jews as his people and gave them alone the gift of prophecy and his teachings, is merely the god of the Jewish people, not the god of any other race of men (106D).
 Julian finds it absurd to believe that the God who created everything in the world, who describes himself as being a jealous God (106D–E), was content to confine himself to caring for a small tribe in Palestine while letting all races besides the Jews worship false gods for thousands of years (106D).